gggray000/ChatRoom/README.md

 Fixed a bug where the "alt" of QR-Code image get displayed all the time.
 <h3>v0.8</h3>
 1. Implemented PDF generation service.<br>
-2. Added markdown formatting for summary on the chat page.<br>
+2. Added Markdown formatting for summary on the chat page.<br>
 3. Fixed a bug where the ChatBot is not built without an admin propmt.<br>
 <h3>v0.7.3</h3>
 Redesigned chat page for mobile phone.